jerrypnz/breeze/README.md

 This mode is activated with the `-r` option.
 When activated, `breeze` will not read config file.
 Instead, breeze will setup a simple server serving content in the `root_dir`.
 In this mode, the directory listing feature is enabled.
-Therefor this is a perfect replacement of Python SimpleHTTPServer.
+Therefore this is a perfect replacement of Python SimpleHTTPServer.
 Use `-p` to specify the port, by default `8000` is used.